Really enjoy playing this course

 Great mix of open, and varying degrees of narrow holes.
 Two challenging water holes.
 Hole design here is as good as any I have seen.
 Enough friendly holes to make it enjoyable to rec players, but a number of difficult holes to give the more skilled challenges.

-Several memorable holes hard to pic a single signature hole.
+Several memorable holes hard to pick a single signature hole.

 Cons: Badly needs direction signs and arrows.
 No tee signs.
 Some tees in poor shape.
 A couple of poor drainage areas.